-Tsunami evacuation routes were developed to guide coastal residents and visitors to safer locations when car evacuation is possible.
+Tsunami evacuation routes were developed to guide coastal

+residents and visitors to safer locations when car evacuation is possible, as for a distant tsunami.
 Evacuation signs have been placed along the main roads to direct motorists to higher ground.
 In some places, there may be more than one way to reach safer areas.
 These routes are marked with multiple signs showing additional options for evacuation.
 You will need to know the evacuation routes for your area.